howardginsburg/iot-device-kit/mxchip/readme.md

 * The GitHub repo for source and release for the Arduino plugin as well as the compiled MxChip firmware can be found [here](https://github.com/microsoft/devkit-sdk).
 * The GitHub repo for the Arduino board definition file and supporting tools libraries can be found [here](https://github.com/VSChina/azureiotdevkit_tools).
 * The original Getting Started sample can be found [here](https://github.com/Azure-Samples/mxchip-iot-devkit-get-started).
+    * Note: I took the original getting started sample and updated it to work with PlatformIO and the latest Azure certs.
+You can find it at [here](https://github.com/howardginsburg/mxchip-iot-devkit-get-started-g2).

 The following steps are needed to get started.